d8ahazard/Phlex/readme.md

 **What is Phlex?**  Phlex stands for **P**ersonal **H**ome **L**anguage **EX**tension.
 I mean, I guess.
 I literally just made that up.
 Also, it sounds cool.

-Aside from being a made-up name that sounds cool, The purpose of Phlex is to provide a natural language interface for Home Theater applications - effectively bridging the current gap between commercial AI Solutions like Google Home and personal web applications like Plex, Couchpotato, and Sonarr.
+Aside from being a made-up name that sounds cool, The purpose of Phlex is to provide a natural language interface for Home Theater applications - effectively bridging the current gap between commercial AI Solutions like Google Home/Alexa and personal web applications like Plex, Couchpotato, and Sonarr.

 Or, in short - you can watch and download movies and shows just by telling your phone to do so.